leninepestana/bdsqueries/README.md

 Now that I have the query result for URI 2611, I will implement this in Spring Boot.

-The project has already started, with the Gender and Cinema Entities.
+The project has already started, with the Gender and Movie Entities.

 To represent the entities I must first look at the SQL and identify the queries first so that I can build the Genre an Movie classes.